-Loaded with fresh vegetables and tortellini pasta this Greek Tortellini Pasta Salad is almost perfect, add a sweet and tangy dressing to the mix and you have yourself a must try recipe!
-My new favorite summer salad and I am sure you will love it too.
+Greek Tortellini Salad is loaded with fresh vegetables and tossed with a sweet and tangy dressing for a must-try recipe!
+It’s one of our favorite summer tortellini salad recipes, and I’m sure you will love it too.

 Greek Tortellini Salad